 If you’re looking for a true bit of wonder and delight, Mapesbury Dell is ‘one of Brent’s best-kept secrets.’
 You’ll find this park hidden away behind the houses in Cricklewood, and you’ll soon be enchanted by its pond and whimsical children’s playground.
 Why not pop down for an explore or even grab a picnic.

 Explore History (and Diner Classics) at the Ace Café London

 Hungry?
 If you’re a motorist who loves the history of motorcycles and cars, you can’t miss the Ace Café.
 This landmark eatery opened in 1938 as a roadside café for drivers on the A406, similar to the US's highway diners.
 In the ’60s, it drew a crowd of rockers, hot rod enthusiasts, and greasers before closing down in 1969.
 Thankfully, the building escaped demolition and was reopened in 1997.
 It’s now a pilgrimage for anyone who loves the history of the automobile, making it one of the coolest things inWembley to do.

 Shop for Gorgeous Food at the Queens Park Farmers’ Market & Lates

 Looking for some ingredients to add some pizazz to your home cooking?
-The Queens Park Farmers’ Market is open every Sunday, rain or shine - even throughout lockdown.
+The Queens Park Farmers’ Market is open every Sunday, rain or shine.
 You’ll find fresh and prepared food guaranteed to delight your palate, with award-winning vendors and food trucks on-site each week.
-Resuming April, their beloved Friday Lates (from 6pm – 9pm) is the perfect place to wind down the week with some killer street food.
+Their beloved Friday Lates (from 6pm – 9pm) is the perfect place to wind down the week with some killer street food.

 There’s plenty of things to do around Wembley Park